temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal activity: Complete or fail an Activity

-Update an Activity to report that it has completed or failed.
-This command marks an activity as successfully finished or as having encountered an error during execution.
+Update Activity state to report completion or failure.
+This command marks an Activity as successfully finished or as having encountered an error.

 #### Options